codeforamerica/court.atlantaga.gov/_posts/static/0300-01-01-fta-status.md

 ## FTA Hearings

-**The Municipal Court offers special FTA dockets each day at 9a and 1p.** To be added to one of these dockets, come to the courthouse no later than 8a for the 9a docket and no later than noon for the 1p docket, Monday-Friday. **Early arrival is strongly recommended because of limited capacity.**
+**The Municipal Court offers special FTA dockets each day at 9a and 1p.** To be added to one of these dockets, come to the courthouse no later than 8a for the 9a docket and no later than noon for the 1p docket, Monday-Friday. **Doors open at 7a daily.
+Early arrival is strongly recommended because of limited capacity.**

 You may be charged an FTA fee for missing your original court date.
 If you have a valid medical excuse or documentation of being incarcerated, bring evidence to your new court date.